raguay/EmailIt-Tauri/README.md

 npm install
 ```

-To build the full project, you run:
+To build the rust program and package it properly, you run:

 ```sh
 npm run build